-2. FILL: Place half of the rounds on a prepared baking sheet.
+- FILL: Place half of the rounds on a prepared baking sheet.
+I like using silicone baking mats or parchment paper for easy clean up.
 Spoon one tablespoon of the filling in the middle of each one.

-4. BAKE: Brush with egg wash, then bake the hand pies for 20 to 30 minutes or until they are lightly golden on top.
+- BAKE: Brush with egg wash and a sprinkling of sugar if you want, then bake the hand pies for 20 to 30 minutes or until they are lightly golden brown on top.
 Cool them on a wire rack before serving.

 Yes, cool them, place them in a single layer in a container, and freeze them for up to two months.

 Drizzling them with icing or a simple glaze is a really easy way to dress them up.